 8. Understand Your Tax Setup

-Most B-permit holders pay taxes via Quellensteuer (withholding at source) — your employer deducts the correct rate directly from your salary.
+Most B-permit holders pay taxes via Quellensteuer (withholding at source) — your employer deducts the correct canton rate directly from your salary.
 Key points:

 - Pillar 3a contributions are the main lever for reducing your taxable income as a Quellensteuer payer